zackkitzmiller/anorak/readme.md

 Some basic rules to code:

 1. Don't squash your commits.
 You're rewriting history.
 2. Create a merge request with your changes.
+Anorak should comment on itself if it's working.

 ## License